Ranwood Records

 Most of Welk's later recordings were released on Ranwood.
-The label released albums by The Lawrence Welk Show's cast members, including Jo Ann Castle, Guy & Ralna, Clay Hart, Tom Netherton, and Ava Barber.
+The label released albums by The Lawrence Welk Show's cast members, including Jo Ann Castle, Guy & Ralna, Clay Hart, Tom Netherton, Ava Barber, and Bob Ralston.
 Welk acquired Wood's interest in the label in 1979.
 Ranwood's releases were mostly albums and 45 rpm singles.

 Musicians who recorded for Ranwood but were unrelated to Welk's TV show included The Mills Brothers, Jim Nabors, Sounds of Sunshine, The Exotic Guitars, The Charles Randolph Grean Sounde and Damita Jo.
 During the mid-1980s, the label was folded into Welk Music Group, which also acquired Vanguard and Sugar Hill.

 In 2015, Welk Music Group sold the Vanguard and Sugar Hill labels to Concord Bicycle Music while retaining ownership of the Ranwood catalog.
 Welk licensed the Ranwood catalog to Concord Music Group for ten years.